Victorian Interiors Social and Cultural Influences on Victorian Interior Design

 Babbitt was also an inventor, holding over 100 U. S. patents, and a machinist.
 He designed and built most of the machinery used in his soap factory.

 By 1870, soapmaking was one of America's fastest-growing industries.
-Most of the household brands common today were introduced in the late 1800s including Lever Bros.
-(Lifebuoy - 1895), now Unilever; and B.J.
-Johnson Soap Company (Palmolive - 1898).
+Most of the household brands common today were introduced by 1900, including Lever Bros.
+(Lifebuoy - 1895), and B.J.
+Johnson Soap Company (Palvmolive - 1898).
 Palmolive is the world's best-selling soap.

-Odious personal habits were attacked vigorously and persistently by health departments in the popular media and in public service advertisements on billboards, in trams, and on seemingly ubiquitous posters.
+Odious personal habits were attacked vigorously and persistently by health departments using popular media, public service advertisements on billboards and seemingly ubiquitous posters.

 Men were discouraged from spitting in public — an unattractive and unsanitary by-product of the widespread use of chewing tobacco.

-Tobacco in chewing form slowly gave way to the less excoriated (at least for the time being) cigar and cigarette.
+Tobacco in chewing form slowly gave way to the less excoriated (for the time being) cigar and cigarette.

 The fact that tubercle bacilli could survive in spit for an entire day convinced many Victorian ladies to stop wearing their long, trailing dresses into town for fear they might pick up sputum and drag tuberculosis into their homes.

-Newspapers, street signs, tram car ads, and bulletin boards carried warnings against "the filthy habit."
+Newspapers, posters, tram car ads, and bulletin boards carried warnings against "the filthy habit."
 The act very quickly moved from common to "indecent" in the minds of most Victorians.

 Good Housekeeping